setxpro/ms-list/README.md

 GET /games - find all games
 GET /games/{id} - find one game
+GET /lists - Find all lists
-GET /list/{listId}/games - Find all games from a specific list games
+GET /lists/{listId}/games - Find all games from a specific list games
 ```

 ## Authentication